-What is bioavailability, we hear you ask.
-Well, it’s a nutritional principle that says certain foods require the addition of a second ingredient (or technique) to make its nutrients fully accessible to the body.
+So, what is bioavailability – we hear you ask?
+Put simply, it’s a nutritional principle that says certain foods require the addition of a second ingredient (or technique) to make its nutrients fully accessible to the body.
 Or, as the experts would say, to be made bioavailable.

 Still unclear?
 We’ve come across some impressive bioavailability buddies in our research, and thought we’d count down 12 of them for you here, so you can jump on the new buzzword with us: